Viewer Rating

 Ha In-young has suffered for years under her husband, Kang Suk-wu.
 He's kept her captive with his loss of humanity and sexual depravation.
 In-young yearns for an unknown world.
 One day, In-young meets Min Byung-gu but Byung-gu leaves her.
 In-young leaves her husband and even her young daughter Ha-mi.
 Ha-mi searches madly for her mother.
 Chairman Kang, Suk-wu's father, understands why his daughter-in-law has run away.
 Suk-wu anguishes over the actions of his father and daughter.
 Suk-wu regains his sexual masculinity which he had lost for years.
 He forgives In-young and receives her again.

-The film features traditional casting consistent with its cultural context, without explicit DEI-driven character recasting.
-The narrative does not appear to critically portray traditional identities or center strong DEI themes.
+The film features traditional casting for its South Korean origin, primarily utilizing actors from its dominant demographic.
+Its narrative does not appear to center on explicit critiques of traditional identities or strong DEI themes.

 The movie does not contain any action or adventure elements.